ChaffeyGameDevelopmentClub/Team-Terror-oct-2024/Obsidian/The Backwaters/Game Docs/Puzzle-Solving.md

 -The other book is a self help book with 5 tips to a happier life with the number 4 being scratched up.
 The readable date is 17xxx.
 The answer would be 4342
 THEN THE CHASE SEQUENCE WOA
-maybe a time limit idk lawl
+maybe a time limit idk lawl OR something else you can make me CRY about it man

+THE LAST PUZZLE IS A DOOZY SO LISTEN UP kill the monster find a weapon that the monster is weak to

+Freakbob puzzle
+Don't let him get you.